Spread complexity as classical dilaton solutions: A few basics

 Therefore the vector field includes both the information of the Riemannian and the symplectic structure of the manifold.
 Evidently, one can consider $\expect{\hat{G}}$ as a scalar field on the manifold.
 In fact, \eqref{eq:sym} further implies that

 where $\hat{\cO}$ is some arbitrary operator on the manifold and $\delta\hat{G}=\hat{G}-\expect{\hat{G}}$.
 In case, $\hat{G}$ is Hermitian then,

-Hence, one can infer that if the symmetries of $\tilde{\cS}$ is generated by a Lie algebra with generators being the set of Hermitian operators $\{\hat{D}_i\}$, then the vector fields $\{X_{\hat{D}_i}\}$ provides a representation of the Lie algebra spanned by $\{-i\hat{D}_i\}$ and the scalar fields $\{\expect{\hat{D_i}}\}$ transforms under the adjoint representation. \\ \\ The above establishes the link between operator expectation values and the corresponding isometry on the manifold of states.
+Hence, one can infer that if the symmetries of $\tilde{\cS}$ is generated by a Lie algebra with generators being the set of Hermitian operators $\{\hat{D}_i\}$, then the vector fields $\{X_{\hat{D}_i}\}$ provides a representation of the Lie algebra spanned by $\{-i\hat{D}_i\}$ and the scalar fields $\{\expect{\hat{D_i}}\}$ transforms under the adjoint representation. \\ \\ In summary, the manifold of accessible target states, equipped with the Fubini-Study metric, allows for the action of operators to be represented by vectors fields.
+In particular, the symmetry generators are associated with Killing vector fields on the manifold.
+We will make profitable use of this observation later.